Amy L. Lansky, PhD

 Professional Experience

-2005 -- present; Secretary and Executive Board Member, National Center for Homeopathy.
+2003 -- 2011; Secretary and Executive Board Member, National Center for Homeopathy.

-2004 -- present; Homeopathic Consultant, practicing in Mountain View, California.
+2004 -- 2007; Homeopathic Consultant, practicing in Mountain View, California.

-2003 -- present; President, R.L.Ranch Press.
+2003 -- present; President, R.L.Ranch Press and RuLabinsky Enterprises, Inc.

 2001 -- 2005; Executive Board Member, California Health Freedom Coalition.